JimmysRanch/doggroomingappcom/PRD.md

 - **Mobile**:
   - Hero title scales from 32px mobile to 48px desktop
-  - Filter sidebar becomes bottom sheet drawer on mobile
   - App grid: 1 column mobile, 2 columns tablet (md), 3 columns desktop (lg)
-  - Detailed view switches from modal to full-screen sheet on mobile
+  - Detailed view modal adapts to smaller screens with proper scrolling
+  - How It Works section stacks vertically on mobile with centered icons
+  - Why Choose Us cards stack in single column on mobile
-  - Sort controls move to sticky header on mobile scroll
+  - Footer columns stack vertically on mobile with proper spacing